Moss Stitch Tutorial and Afghan Square Pattern

 Moss Stitch Afghan Square

-- 1 skein of worsted weight yarn.
-I used Lion Brand Kitchen Cotton* for this example.
+- Category 4 Medium Weight Yarn; I used Lion Brand Kitchen Cotton for this example.

 ch – chain